sherpa/sherpa/docs/developer/index.rst

 Install from source in conda
 ----------------------------

-Conda can be used to install all the dependencies for Sherpa.
+Conda can be used to install all the dependencies for Sherpa, including :term:`XSPEC`.

 ::